 She married Norman Hoberman, an architect and artist, in 1951.
 She was twenty and he was twenty-two.
 After almost sixty-five years of marriage, Norman died in 2015, just before his 87th birthday.
-Mary Ann still lives in the house that he designed and built in Greenwich, Connecticut in 1960.
+Mary Ann continued to live in the house that he designed and built in Greenwich, Connecticut in 1960.

 Their four children—Diane, Perry, Chuck, and Meg—are all in the arts in one form or another.
-Diane is a poet and writer of fiction; Perry is an artist; Chuck is an engineer and artist; Meg is a clothing designer.
+Diane is a poet and writer; Perry is an artist; Chuck is an engineer and artist; Meg is a clothing designer.
 And they have six grandchildren.

 Mary Ann has taught writing and literature from the elementary through the college level.
 She co-founded and performed with both “The Pocket People”, a children’s theatre group, and “Women’s Voices,” a group giving dramatized poetry readings.
 But ever since her first book was published in 1957, her primary occupation has been writing for children.
 She received a National Book Award in 1983 and the 2003 Poetry for Children Award of the National Council of Teachers of English.
 In 2008 the Poetry Foundation named her the Children’s Poet Laureate.

 In recollecting when she first decided to become a writer, she said this: